 "You must know of our resolution.
 Not even your nuclear weapons would force us to surrender after so long and violent a struggle for the independence of our country."

 Towards the end of the year the communists begin preparations for a general offensive in the countryside and cities of the South.

-South Vietnamese and US forces are shaken when suicide squads penetrate the heart of Saigon, attacking the presidential palace, radio station, the ARVN's joint general staff compound, Tan Son Nhut airfield and the US embassy.
+South Vietnamese and US forces are shaken when suicide squads penetrate the heart of Saigon, attacking the presidential palace, the radio station, the South Vietnamese Army's joint general staff compound, Tan Son Nhut airfield and the US embassy.
 In Hue in central Vietnam 2,000 to 3,000 officials, police and others are executed by the communists.